What to Do If You See a Pet in a Parked Car

 Other ways to help

-- Get informed: Learn your town's laws about leaving pets in hot cars now.
+- Get informed: Learn your town's laws about leaving pets in hot cars.

-- Get ready to call for help: Gather the essential telephone numbers and have them on hand.
-You’ll want to have your local animal-control agency's number and the police department's non-emergency number so you can quickly report the situation.
+- Be ready to call for help: Gather essential telephone numbers and have them on hand.
+You’ll want to have your local animal control agency's number and the police department's non-emergency number so you can quickly report the situation.
 Keep these numbers in your purse, your car's glove compartment or programmed into your phone.

 - Spread the word: Distribute The Humane Society of the United States hot car flyer, which spells out the dangers of leaving pets in parked cars.
 Order more flyers on animalsheltering.org.
 You can also watch and share our retro video on the issue.

-- Get involved: Ask local store managers, shopping malls, restaurants and other businesses to post signs asking customers not to leave their pets in their cars while shopping, dining or engaging in other activities.
+- Get involved: Ask local store managers, shopping malls, restaurants and other businesses to post signs asking customers not to leave their pets in their cars while shopping or dining.

 - Speak up: If your town doesn't have a law prohibiting leaving pets in parked cars, contact your local representatives or attend a town hall meeting to start lobbying for one.
 Learn the basics about advocating for animals with our activist toolkit.